chaos-manual/rus/documentation-ru/index.md

 ## Что внутри руководства

-The core of our manual is CE [process description](process.md).
-It outlines the starting points and outcomes of chaos engineering and relations of CE to other software engineering/devops/business processes.
+The core of our manual is [CE process description](process.md).
+It outlines the starting points and outcomes of chaos engineering and relations of CE to other devops and business domain processes.

-The [injections section](injections.md) is a body of knowledge that helps to categorise vulnerabilities, design tests.
-We offer a few examples and common patterns to fix your system.
+The [injections section](injections.md) is a body of knowledge that helps to categorise vulnerabilities and to design tests.
+We provide failure cases and patterns to fix them.

 We also maintain a [glossary](glossary.md) of terms to help navigate terminlogy and some specific CE slang.